hlim0072/Portfolio/README.md

 ## Monash - Bachelor of Applied Data Science

-This repository contains the projects I've worked on, in teams, throughout the four core data challenges units.
+This repository contains the projects I've worked on collaboratively, throughout the four core data challenges units.